dotnet/EntityFramework.Docs/entity-framework/core/querying/index.md

 > [!TIP]
 > You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/core/Querying) on GitHub.

-The following snippets shows a few examples of how to achieve common tasks with Entity Framework Core.
+The following snippets show a few examples of how to achieve common tasks with Entity Framework Core.

 ## Loading all data